gofynd/fdk-client-apispec/openapi/README.md

 # FDK OpenAPI Specifications

+This is hosted on [Fynd Platform API Documentation](https://documentation.fynd.com/en/api-doc)

-You can find two OpenAPI Specifications which can be imported on Swagger UI and used.
+You can also use two OpenAPI Specifications from this folder and check them out on Swagger UI.